department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-research-plan.md

 ## Background

-This study is part of the Digital Health Modernization strategy, which aims to create a centralized place for Veterans to access their health information.
 As we move My HealtheVet (MHV) to VA.gov, we discover that there are problems with the current VA.gov secondary navigation system.
 It is not only inaccessible and unintuitive, but also doesn't support complex navigations within all the tools of the MHV.
-This study aims to support this effort by investigating the secondary navigational strategies users use when completing health management tasks on MHV on VA.gov.
+This study aims to give us more context to those problems by investigating the secondary navigational strategies users use when completing health management tasks on MHV on VA.gov, and to improve the secondary navigation.

 ### OCTO Objectives